sdawood/json-tots/README.md

 ## Introduction
 json-tots renders your template to the same JSON shape, without mutating neither the template nor the document.
-Things get interesting when you use the string-template syntax `{{}}` in standalone or within a string literal.
+Things get interesting when:
+- You use the string-template syntax `{{}}` in standalone or within a string literal.
+- Also within any array in the template, any item that is a string-template can utilize the inception operators to consume subsequent items following some interesting application of document and template items.
+See Inception Operators below for more information.
+- While all features are **Text** based by design to achieve declarative, versionable transformations; for practicality, if you inject a function (a runtime function reference) any where in your template object tree, it would be invoked and the whole `document` is passed as an argument, the returned value is rendered as-is to the result, e.g. returned result is NOT `JSON.stringify'd`.

+This allows for experimentation and extensibility, for example returning an object that has a new function reference in its attributes, then re-run `transform`. `Inception` ideas of partial-templates and multi-staged rendering are endless.

 The opening curly braces can include one or more `operator`, while the closing curly braces can include `pipes`, which is a pipeline of functions to apply to the rendered partial-result.
 For example: